 Edfu: The Temple of Horus

-Situated halfway between Luxor and Aswan, Edfu is widely regarded as Egypt’s best-preserved temple.
+Situated halfway between Luxor and Aswan, Edfu is arguably the best-preserved temple in all of Egypt.
 With the exception of the missing color, no imagination is required to picture how this ancient temple originally looked.

 Construction on Edfu Temple began in the Ptolemaic era in 237 BC.
 It was finally finished a couple centuries later in 57 BC, shortly before the Romans took control of Egypt.
 Therefore, this is one of the few temples in Egypt that was both started and completed by the Ptolemies.